 Optimal Disclosure and Litigation Rules Around IPOs and SEOs

-Keywords: Disclosure rules, initial public offerings (IPOs), seasoned equity offerings (SEOs), private securities litigation
+Keywords: Disclosure rules, initial public offerings (IPOs), seasoned equity offerings (SEOs), disclosure regulation, private securities litigation

 JEL Classification: G24, G28, G32, G38